Opencontour/Opencontour_mousum/docs/MineDesignCoreModule.md

 ### 4.2.1 Project

-The Project option is located in the top-left corner of the screen in the Dropdown Menu.
+The Project option is in the top-left corner of the screen in the Dropdown Menu.
 Click on the term **Project**.
 The extended Dashboard will appear.

   ![Image](/image/project_dashboard.jpg)

 The dashboard displays:

 - A list of current projects.
 Click the **New Project** button to initiate a new project.
-Additionally, you can reopen a previous project by clicking the project name given underneath the **New Project** option.
+Additionally, you can reopen a previous project by clicking the project name listed underneath the **New Project** option, for example, Mine X.

-- **UserName** at the top of the window.
+- Your **UserName** is displayed at the top of the window.
+To the right of the UserName is an x when the Dashboard is expanded.
+Press this x to collapse the Dashboard display.

-- Version release information is located in the top-right corner of this screen (date of last software update).

-- **Logout** (press either of the Logout words).
+- **Logout** (press the Logout words).
 You can change users by going back to the login credentials screen.
 <hr>

 ### 4.2.2 File